Texas Lutheran University: Lone Star Lutheran

-The Lone Star Lutheran (LSL) has been a student-run newspaper on the TLU campus for many years.
-In 2011, the LSL changed to a magazine format before returning to its original publication format of a tabloid newspaper in 2013.
-The staff includes the editor-in-chief, managing editor, four copy editors, a website manager, and a variety of student writers from all departments.
-Additionally, TLU offers a student module that allows students to work on the LSL for the class credit.
+The Lone Star Lutheran (LSL) was the student-run newspaper on the TLU campus since its founding in 1926.
+In 2011, the newspaper shifted to a magazine style format.
+In 2017 the newspaper ceased publication was replaced by TLU Student Media, a hub of student journalism run by a team of Student Editors.

 Bulldog TV

 Bulldog TV is the cable channel that is all about TLU.

 Christmas Vespers

 In preparation for the Christmas holidays, the TLU choirs collaborate with the TLU band to host the annual Christmas Vespers services.
 This celebration of music and word honors the integral role music has played and is playing in Texas Lutheran curriculum and cultural history.
 The service is usually held four days in Seguin and one or two days in Austin to allow the campus and Seguin communities, as well as TLU families and the Austin community, the opportunity to attend the service.